 - Grades K-5: Not applicable

 - Grades 6-12: 1 dose for all students in grades 6 – 12 or a comparable age-level Special Education program.

 - Meningococcal conjugate vaccine (MenACWY)

 - Grades 7-10: 1 dose

 - Grade 12: 2 doses or 1 dose if the dose was received at 16 years or older.

 Please note that the above is the MINIMUM requirement for school entry.
 Your child’s health care provider may recommend additional doses/vaccines.
 Students must be immunized at the appropriate time intervals.

 One of the following is required:

-- A physician’s excuse stating that immunization or re-immunization is detrimental to your child’s health and why.
-This excuse must be reissued annually.
+- An approved NYSDOH medical exemption form signed by a New York State licensed physician stating that immunization or re-immunization is detrimental to your child’s health and why.
+The medical exemption form must be renewed annually.